In this section, we highlight the key consequences of Brexit for dispute resolution in England.

 Parallel proceedings and anti-suit injunctions

-If the current Brussels Recast Regulation ceases to apply, there will no longer be a bar on parallel proceedings, although in that situation the English courts will be free to issue anti-suit injunctions.
+Once the transition period comes to an end, there may no longer be a bar on parallel proceedings, although in that situation the English courts will be free to issue anti-suit injunctions.

 To cater for potential uncertainties (for DR clauses and more generally) be sure to include robust severance provisions in contracts.